bokesan/icfpc2020/README.md

-Being a bit frustrated by the "puzzle" approach we later implemented a fully automatic way to extract the images from the galaxy message without user interaction (auto_solve.sh).
+Being a bit frustrated by the "puzzle" approach we later implemented a fully automatic way to extract the images from the galaxy message without user interaction (`auto_solve.sh`).

 ## Game bot

 Written in Haskell.
-We just implemented the protocol so that out bot wont timeout or crash.
+We just implemented the protocol so that our bot won't timeout or crash.
 We did not get around to implement a strategy.